+Therefore, the current status of the discussions in SA2 is not aligned with RAN2.
+It is not clear from the LS whether SA2 plans to discuss inclusion of frequency in upper layer signalling and what the reason was to go against RAN2 agreement.
+For this reason, we think it would be useful for RAN2 to reiterate the usefulness of the semi-static frequency mapping information in the upper layer signalling, which is beneficial in case a certain service is deployed homogeneously on a single frequency in a broadcast area.
+The fact that the NR MBS resembles more SC-PTM than MBSFN from LTE is not equivalent to the fact that the frequency where the service is going to be deployed will be different from cell to cell.
+Quite contrary, we find such deployment impractical and rather improbable for many services and it is quite likely SFN operation is going to be enhanced in future releases of NR MBS.
+Based on this, we propose the following:

+Send an LS to SA2 indicating that semi-static mapping of an MBS service to frequency is useful as it is expected many MBS services will be deployed homogenously on a single frequency within a broadcast area.
+Request SA2 to allow a possibility of MBS service to frequency mapping of being optionally included in upper layer signalling in their specifications, unless SA2 sees a technical blocking point.

+If SA2 agrees to eventually allow the possibility of having frequency mapping directly in the upper layer signalling (e.g. USD), then the relationship and priority between this information and the one carried by SIBx1 will have to be clarified.
 Compared with USD which provides static information, SIBx1 provides a configurable content about the relationship between SAI list and frequency list.
 Therefore, there may be a scenario where the content of SIBx1 is not consistent with that of USD.
 In LTE mechanism, when SIB15 is broadcasted in serving cell, the UE will not consider configuration in USD even for the SAIs provided in USD but not provided in SIB15.
 This means it is not allowed to use information from USD for some services while using information from SIB15 for other services, at the same time.
 As an alternative discussed in previous email discussion, there is a possibility that for the SAIs provided in USD but not provided in SIB15, the UE can follow USD to prioritize/deprioritize the concerned frequencies.
 However, some companies believe that if this is allowed, the network cannot totally remove frequency prioritization for a SAI by not broadcasting in SIBx1 if this SAI is provided in USD.
 However, if the network intends to perform dynamic control by SIB for a SAI, the simple way would be to not configure the frequency mapping in the USD.
 Another scenario where the SIBx1 should not completely overwrite USD, is when the UE is interested to receive the MBS services from another PLMN.
 The UE might use the SIB to prioritize the frequency for MBS services in serving PLMN, and use USD info to prioritize/deprioritize the frequencies to allow the MBS reception in another PLMN.

 The UE can prioritize/de-prioritize a frequency according to the SAI-frequency mapping provided in USD if the corresponding SAI is not configured in SIBX1.